Pablo-Gonzalez-Calderon/showybox-package/README.md

 - `color`: Shadow color (default is `black`)
 - `offset`: How much to offset the shadow in x and y direction either as a length or a dictionary with keys `x` and `y` (default is `4pt`)

-## Known issues
-- A `break` property for showyboxes with a title would be great
-- There's a slightly thin line in showyboxes that have no borders or dashed borders, instead of white spaces or nothing.

 ## Gallery